We have decided to declare today worldwide Mobile Productivity Day.

 • SharePoint content not copied or stored in the Cloud

-• Syncplicity device policies that augment SharePoint permissions to provide capabilities such as Remote Wipe, PIN Code restrictions, and restricting files from leaking outside the secure app container
+• Syncplicity by Axway device policies that augment SharePoint permissions to provide capabilities such as Remote Wipe, PIN Code restrictions, and restricting files from leaking outside the secure app container

 We are excited about where we want to take this vision both in terms of breadth and depth.
 You can expect that our integration with each content repository will become deeper, and will drive even greater value for your users as we expand our footprint to other repositories.
 We will continue to build on the foundation of native UX excellence on every major mobile platform.